author photo

 What is the CFPB Section 1033 Compliance Timeline?

-CFPB Section 1033 Open Banking Timeline
+Section 1033 - Open Banking Compliance Timeline

 We at Sensedia recommend that all financial institutions begin preparations immediately.
 Begin by evaluating the current infrastructure and the necessary investments needed to meet compliance deadlines, then identify and implement these changes in a cost-effective, adaptive manner.